Bionic Commando (1987 video game)

-The game was advertised in the United States as a sequel to Commando, going as far to refer to the game's main character as Super Joe (the protagonist of Commando) in the promotional brochure, who was originally an unnamed member of a "special commando unit" in the Japanese and international versions.
+The game was advertised in the United States as a sequel to Commando, going as far as to refer to the game's main character as Super Joe (the protagonist of Commando) in the promotional brochure, who was originally an unnamed member of a "special commando unit" in the Japanese and international versions.

 The protagonist is a commando equipped with a bionic arm featuring a grappling gun, allowing him to pull himself forward or swing from the ceiling.
 Despite being a platform game, the player cannot jump.
 To cross gaps or climb ledges, the hero must use the bionic arm.

 It was later released for several home systems (ported by Software Creations and published by Go!).
 Capcom later produced a home version for the Nintendo Entertainment System, also titled Bionic Commando, that was drastically different from the arcade game.

 Plot

 The story takes place ten years after an unspecified World War between two warring factions.
-The game follows a commando who must infiltrate an enemy base and foil the enemy's plot to launch missiles.
-The hero must stop a missile from launching and then fight the final boss, the leader of the enemy forces, guarded by an armed bodyguard.
+The game follows a commando who must infiltrate an enemy base and foil the enemy's plot to launch missiles by destroying the launch computer.
+The player then fights the final boss, the leader of the enemy forces, protected by armed bodyguards.

 Gameplay

 The game is presented in a side-scrolling format, with eight-way scrolling.
-Unlike most platform games, the player is unable to jump, instead navigating the level via the use of a mechanical arm that can pull him up ledges.
-The arm may also be used to collect pickups.
+Unlike most platform games, the player is unable to jump, instead navigating the level via the use of a mechanical arm that can be used as a grapple to pull him up ledges, collect power-ups and as an offensive weapon against enemies.

-Prizes like points and power-ups can only be obtained from crates that come on the screen in a parachute, which can be revealed by shooting them.
-Unlike most of the later games, the player cannot use the arm and shoot at the same time, the arm cannot be used in the air and the only power-ups are weapon enhancements.
+Prizes such as points and power-ups can only be obtained from crates that appear on the screen suspended from a parachute and are revealed by shooting them.
+Unlike most of the later games in the series, the player cannot use the arm and shoot at the same time, the arm cannot be used in the air and the only power-ups are weapon enhancements.

 Ports

 There are home ports for MS-DOS, Amstrad CPC, Commodore 64, ZX Spectrum, Amiga, and Atari ST. For the Commodore 64, there are two distinct versions: a US version by Capcom, and a UK version by Software Creations.
 In some versions, there is an additional level between levels 3 and 4, featuring enemy helicopters.
 The UK home computer versions were published by U.S. Gold.

-The music for the ZX Spectrum, Atari ST, Amiga, and Commodore 64 PAL conversion was arranged by Tim Follin, using a music playback engine programmed by Follin's brother.
+The music for the ZX Spectrum, Atari ST, Amiga, and Commodore 64 PAL conversion was arranged by Tim Follin, using a music driver programmed by Stephen Ruddy.